Procurement Process for Public Organizations

 Small Purchase method may be used when:

-- For single purchases or individual recurring purchases made without contract: aggregate costs means the cost of the individual purchase
+- o For single or individual purchases made without contract: aggregate costs means the cost of the individual purchase

 - For contracts: aggregate costs means the total potential cost of the contract, including any option years and amendments, or the time between full procurements for that same goods/services/etc